 This is the project website & blog of MIRLCAuto: A Virtual Agent for Music Information Retrieval in Live Coding, a project funded by the EPSRC HDI Network Plus Grant - Art, Music, and Culture theme.

-As a follow-up of the workshops to be held in London (IKLECTIK), Barcelona (L'Ull Cec) and Leicester (Leicester Hackspace), the original plan was to held three on-site concerts in London (IKLECTIK), Barcelona (Phonos), and Leicester (MTI^2, De Montfort University).
-Due to the pandemic, we are adapting the original idea to what it is currently possible with an emphasis to the online experience.
+As a follow-up of the workshops to be held in London (IKLECTIK), Barcelona (L'Ull Cec) and Leicester (Leicester Hackspace), the original plan was to hold three on-site concerts in London (IKLECTIK), Barcelona (Phonos), and Leicester (MTI^2, De Montfort University).
+Due to the pandemic, we adapted the original idea to what was possible with an emphasis on the online experience.

 Leicester MTI2 #

 Monday, 17 May 2021.
 PACE (De Montfort University).
 Organised by MTI^2 (De Montfort University) in collaboration with l'ull cec.

 This concert was pre-recorded due to COVID restrictions.

 Dirty Dialogues is an encounter between Dirty Electronics Ensemble, Jon.Ogara and Anna Xambó in a free music improvisation session after a long pandemic lockdown.
 Thirteen musicians on stage combining analogue and digital instruments, acoustic and electronic materials, live coding and DIY sound-making techniques.
 An intense polymorphic journey of sonic exploration and chaos, which is especially recommended for noise music lovers.
 This showcase contains the performance and the interview in two separate videos.